 www.confluenceoutfitters.com

-As always, the flows on the Pit can and will change without notice, so definitely check before you go!
+Be aware that the flows on the Pit can and will change without notice, so definitely check before you go!
 And be prepared to get out when the river begins to rise.

 Here are some useful links to monitor the flows: